Ninja-Squad/ninja-squad.github.com/_posts/2015-06-04-angularjs-promises-2.md

     ⇒ then() returns a promise rejected as the original

-Here's a [plunkr showing a suite of unit tests](http://plnkr.co/edit/n8xyZaYfl59cV3TGPfTu?p=preview) demonstrating al these cases.
+Here's a [plunkr showing a suite of unit tests](http://plnkr.co/edit/n8xyZaYfl59cV3TGPfTu?p=preview) demonstrating all these cases.

 ## Testing is doubting

 OK.
-Now let's say we have a service returning a promise of poneys, and we want to test a controller $scope function that stores the poneys in the scope, or an error flag if the promise is.
+Now let's say we have a service returning a promise of poneys, and we want to test a controller $scope function that stores the poneys in the scope, or an error flag if the promise is rejected.
 Simplest thing you can imagine.

     it('should set poneys in $scope if poneys can be loaded', function() {
         var poneys = ['Aloe', 'Pinkie Pie'];